muskang48/Speaker-Diarization/README.md

 (vi) The equalized values are transformed according to the power law of Stevens by raising each to the power of 0.33.
 The resulting auditorily warped line spectrum is further processed by (vii) linear prediction (LP).
 Precisely speaking, applying LP to the auditorily warped line spectrum means that we compute the predictor coefficients of a (hypothetical) signal that has this warped spectrum as a power spectrum. \
 Finally, (viii), cepstral coefficients are obtained from the predictor coefficients by a recursion that is equivalent to the logarithm of the model spectrum followed by an inverse Fourier transform.
 Following figure shows a comparative scheme of PLP computation. \
 ![01](https://user-images.githubusercontent.com/57112474/83497304-e7141b80-a4d7-11ea-91c8-5061103a15b0.JPG) \

-So in WebRTC these PLP features are compyed for 10 ms frame and then two Variance models are comapred to find wheater this single frames audio or not.
+So in WebRTC these PLP features are computed for 10 ms frame and then two Variance models are compared to find whether this frame has audio or not.
 ## Speaker Segementation
-Speaker segmentation constitues the heart of speaker diarization, the idea to exactly identify the location of speaker change ooint in the order to miliseconds is still an open chalenge.
-Speaker segmentation constitutes the heart of speaker diarization, the idea to exactly identify the location of speaker change point in the order of milliseconds is still an open challenge.
-For this part we have tried to develop a state of art system which is BiLSTM network that is trained using a special SMORMS3 optimizer.
-SMORMS3 optimizer is a hyvrid oprimizer devloped using RMSprop and Adam optimizers.
+Speaker segmentation constitues the heart of speaker diarization.
+The idea to exactly identify the location of speaker change point in the order to miliseconds is still an open challenge.
+For this part we have tried to develop a state of art system which is a BiLSTM network that is trained using a special SMORMS3 optimizer.
+SMORMS3 optimizer is a hybrid optimizer developed using RMSprop and Adam optimizers.
 SMORMS3 stands for "squared mean over root mean squared cubed".
-Following link provied a detailied analysis of SMORMS3 [Link](https://sifter.org/~simon/journal/20150420.html). \
+This [link](https://sifter.org/~simon/journal/20150420.html) provides a detailied analysis of SMORMS3. \
-Now, comming to our speaker segmentation part architecture which ultilizes this SMORMS3 optimizer wroks on the pricipal that address speaker change detection as a binary sequence labeling task using Bidirectional Long Short-Term Memory recurrent neural networks (Bi-LSTM).
+Now, coming to our speaker segmentation part, the architecture which ultilizes this SMORMS3 optimizer works on the principle that addresses speaker change detection as a binary sequence labelling task using Bidirectional Long Short-Term Memory recurrent neural networks (Bi-LSTM).
 Given an audio recording, speaker change detection aims at finding the boundaries between speech turns of different speakers.
 In Figure below, the expected output of such a system would be the list of timestamps between spk1 & spk2, spk2 & spk1, and spk1 & spk4.
-- First we extract the features, let x be a sequence of MFCC features extracted on a short (a few milliseconds) overlapping sliding window.
+- First we extract the features, let x be a sequence of MFCC features extracted for a short (a few milliseconds) overlapping sliding window.
 The speaker change detection task is then turned into a binary sequence labeling task by defining y = (y1, y2...yT ) ∈ {0, 1}^T such that y_{i} = 1 if there is a speaker change during the ith frame, and y_{i} = 0 otherwise.
 The objective is then to find a function f : X → Y that matches a feature sequence to a label sequence.
 We propose to model this function f as a recurrent neural network trained using the binary cross-entropy loss function.
 ![02](https://user-images.githubusercontent.com/57112474/83499789-85ee4700-a4db-11ea-8823-1874f8667004.JPG)
 - The actual architecture of the network f is depicted in Figure below.
 It is composed of two Bi-LSTM (Bi-LSTM 1 and 2) and a multi-layer perceptron (MLP) whose weights are shared across the sequence.
 Bi-LSTMs allow to process sequences in forward and backward directions, making use of both past and future contexts.
-The output of both forward and backward LSTMs are concatenated and fed forward to the next layer.
+The output of both, the forward and backward LSTMs are concatenated and fed forward to the next layer.
 The shared MLP is made of three fully connected feedforward layers, using tanh activation function for the first two layers, and a sigmoid activation function for the last layer, in order to output a score between 0 and 1. \
 ![03](https://user-images.githubusercontent.com/57112474/83500189-12990500-a4dc-11ea-99b7-f30a1b393583.JPG)
 ## Combining VAD and Speaker Segmentation
-In our code once the results from above modules were obtained, we combined them the results in logical way such that we had obtained frames of arbitrary seconds depending on the voiced part and the speaker change part.
-This can be explained with an example, lets us suppose we have first performed VAD and found that from 2 to 3 seconds there is some voice.
+In our code once the results from above modules were obtained, we combined the results in logical way such that we obtain frames of arbitrary seconds depending on the voiced part and the speaker change part.
+This can be explained with an example; let us suppose we have first performed VAD and found that from 2 to 3 seconds there is some voice.
 In next part of speaker segmentation, we found that at 2.5 seconds there is a speaker change point.
-So, what we did we splited this audio frame of 1 seconds into two parts frame 1 from 2 to 2.5 seconds and then from 2.5 to 3.
-Similarly lets us suppose that we s=find that from 3 to 3.5 seconds there is some voice and then there is a silence of 1 seconds i.e. exactly at 4 sec some voice is coming into play.
-Now using Speaker change part we found that at 4 seconds there is speaker changepoint again we combined it in such way we defined there is new speaker at 4 seconds.
+So, what we did was we split this audio frame of 1 seconds into two parts: frame 1 starts at 2 seconds and ends at 2.5 seconds and frame 2 from 2.5 seconds to 3seconds.
+Similarly, let us suppose that we find that from 3 to 3.5 seconds there is some voice and then there is a silence of 1 second i.e. exactly at 4 sec some voice is coming into play.
+Now using speaker change part we found out that at 4 seconds there is speaker change point again.
+We combined it in such way which defined that there is new speaker at 4 seconds.
 All such logical results were combined to giver per frame output.
 ```
 def group_intervals(a):
     a = a.tolist()